Why is my Car Squeaking when I Go over Bumps - Possible Causes

 Faulty suspension parts

 Another possible cause is that another part of your suspension is either damaged or broken, which is a more serious problem than the first.
-The suspension is composed by many smaller parts that are connected by axes, making them difficult to access.
+The suspension is composed by many smaller parts that are connected by axles, making them difficult to access.
+If any of these parts are faulty, it can lead to squeaking sounds coming from the suspension.

 How to identify the problem

-It is very difficult to identify which bushing or ball joint is causing the noise.
-Most of the times, when the vehicle is still, the suspension does not move the way it does when it is running.
-So, you may not identify the part that is causing the problem, especially if it is caused by other parts of the suspension.
+It is very difficult to identify which bushing or ball joint is causing the squeaking noise.
+Most of the time, when the vehicle is still, the suspension does not move the way it does when it is running.
+This makes it much harder to identify the part that is causing the problem.

 Once you have narrowed down the location, you can start checking the exact component that is causing the noise.